ynashed/bionemo-fw-ea/docs/bionemo/inference-grpc-fw.md

 ## Supplementary Examples with ESM1 and ProtT5

-The inference wrappers for ESM1 and ProtT5 function in a similar manner to MegaMolBART, with the obvious exception of architecture and model function.
-Full notebooks with examples can be found at `bionemo/examples/protein/[esm1nv|prott5]/nbs/Inference.ipynb`
+The inference wrappers for ESM and ProtT5 function in a similar manner to MegaMolBART, with the obvious exception of architecture and model function.
+Full notebooks with examples can be found at `bionemo/examples/protein/[esm1nv|esm2nv|prott5]/nbs/Inference.ipynb`

-The ESM1 and ProtT5 inference wrappers implements `seq_to_embedding`, which is used to obtain encoder embeddings for the input protein sequence in text format.
+The ESM and ProtT5 inference wrappers implements `seq_to_embedding`, which is used to obtain encoder embeddings for the input protein sequence in text format.
 The batch size, which is the number of sequences submitted at once, may be limited by the compute capacity of the node hosting the model.

 From `bionemo.examples.protein.[esm1nv|prott5].nbs.infer.py` import  the inference wrapper.
 If both wrappers have been imported, it is possible to swap between models.